ghkhashayar/docs/docs/widgets/tag.md

 ### asArray
 `type: boolean`

-You also can store tags as array in database. just enabled this option.
+You also can store tags as an array in the database. just enabled this option.

 ```php
 TagWidget::create('tags', 'Post Tags')